Residual dimension of nilpotent groups: Introduction

 \section{Introduction}

 A group $G$ is \textbf{residual finite} if for each nontrivial element $x \in G$, there exists a surjective group morphism $\map{\varphi}{G}{Q}$ to a finite group such that $\varphi(x) \neq 1$.
-When $G$ comes equipped with a finite generating subset $S$, we are able to quantify residual finiteness of $G$ with the function $\Farb_{G,S}(n)$.
-The value of $\Farb_{G,S}(n)$ is the maximum order of a finite group needed to distinguish a nontrivial element from the identity as one varies over nontrivial elements of word length at most $n$.
-Since the dependence of $\Farb_{G,S}(n)$ on $S$ is mild, we suppress the generating subset throughout the introduction.
+When $G$ comes equipped with a finite generating subset $S$, we are able to quantify residual finiteness of $G$ with the function $\Farb_{G,S}(n)$ introduced by Bou-Rabee in \cite{Bou_Rabee10} which is the value of $\Farb_{G,S}(n)$ is the maximum order of a finite group needed to distinguish a nontrivial element from the identity as one varies over nontrivial elements of word length at most $n$.
+Since the dependence of $\Farb_{G,S}(n)$ on $S$ is mild by a result in \cite{Bou_Rabee10}, we suppress the generating subset throughout the introduction.

 In previous work \cite{Pengitore_1}, we claimed an effective characterization of $\Farb_{N}(n)$ when $N$ is an infinite, finitely generated nilpotent group as seen in the following theorem.
 Note that the numbering and any unexplained terminology comes from \cite{Pengitore_1}.